 Turn-based RPGs don’t often offer co-op play, which makes Divinity: Original Sin 2 something special.
 This long, involved game lets you create your own character and journey through the fantasy realm of Rivellon, fighting off a variety of foes both mundane and magical.
 What’s interesting is that up to three other players can do exactly the same thing, making Divinity: Original Sin 2 arguably the next-best thing to playing through a tabletop RPG with your friends.
 Granted, the game is long — at least 50 hours — so you’re all in for a long haul.
 But it beats sitting around and arguing over who should run the next D&D game.

-No list of the best Xbox multiplayer games would be complete without a racing game, and Forza Horizon 4 is arguably one of the Xbox One’s flagship titles.
-This expansive racing game takes place across a good chunk of the United Kingdom, from Edinburgh to Ambleside.
+No list of the best Xbox multiplayer games would be complete without a racing game, and Forza Horizon 5 is the best on Xbox.
+This expansive racing game takes place across a good chunk of Mexico.
 You can compete in races, build up your stash of cars, customize your avatar’s clothing and accessories or simply drive from place to place, taking in the huge open world.
 If you play online, each server supports up to 72 players.
 There’s no local multiplayer, though, so if you want to play with your friends, they’ll need their own copies of the game.

 Gears of War is one of the most recognizable multiplayer shooters on Xbox, and Gears 5 is where you’ll find most of the player base these days.
 Gears 5 has ongoing Operations, which let players compete in various multiplayer scenarios and maps.
 There are plenty of challenges to undertake, from cooperative Horde modes to competitive Team Deathmatch modes.
 You can even play the story campaign cooperatively, either locally or online.
 At its core, Gears 5 is a fairly simple third-person shooter, but it’s also a refined third-person shooter with a lot of potential strategies to employ.
 Give it a try, if you haven’t.